rattiecode/alphaword_pdb_to_html/README.md

 ## [Use the tool here!](https://rattiecode.github.io/alphaword_pdb_to_html/)

-I have an AlphaSmart Dana, and wanted to be able to move text from the Dana to my computer for editing without losing text formatting like italization.
+I have an AlphaSmart Dana, and wanted to be able to move text files between the Dana and my computer without losing text formatting like italization.
 Mostly italization.

-This program was written to parse the Dana's AlphaWord PDB files and display them in formatted HTML so that it can be copied into a dektop computer's word processor.
+This program was written to parse an AlphaWord PDB file and then display it in formatted HTML so that it can be copied into a dektop computer's word processor.
+It can also reverse the process, and use formatted HTML to generate a PDB file that the Dana can read.

-My future goal is to convert text from a word processor _back_ to PDB format so that I can continue working on my file without losing formatting.

 ## Notes on the PDB Format

+The PDB format has a file header that records various values relating to the file.
+When this program generates a PDB file from HTML, it fills in some of these values using values from a donor PDB file that we created.

 | Offset | Name                | Type                                    | Size     |
 | ------ | ------------------- | --------------------------------------- | -------- |